New Zealand DSC class locomotive: Shunter's refuges

 In 1989, DSC 2406 was trialled as the first shunting locomotive to be fitted with shunter's refuges at either end of the locomotive.
-New recessed steps were fitted at either end of the locomotive frames with a vertical hand-rail on the running-board proper.
+New recessed steps were fitted at either end of the locomotive frames with a vertical handrail on the running board proper.
 The locomotive's engine hoods were not shortened at the time.

 This modification was successful, but it was noted that the engine hoods were a potential constraint.
 All further DSC class locomotives equipped with the refuges had their engine hoods shortened by 500 mm, necessitating the relocation of the radiator header tanks to their present 'east-west' alignment.

 This modification was subsequently made to all DSG, DSJ, and DH class locomotives as well as DAR517.
 None of the BTH-built DSC class locomotives were fitted with these refuges and several NZR-built examples did not receive them either, due to withdrawal before they could be fitted or by dint of being used for other purposes.